 An expungement of dismissals and not guilty findings can also effect how the police will perceive you and treat you in the future.
 For example, if the police pull over your car they may be more likely to conduct a search if you have a criminal history even if those cases were dismissed.
 If another domestic incident / allegation occurs, you may be more likely to be arrested because of the negative implications of a dismissal.
 Potential spouses may review your criminal record before dating.

 Another reason to expunge a dismissal is because if you are later convicted of a felony you may not be able to expunge the dismissal.
 One year filings should also be expunged at the end of the year.
+If these records are not erased, the public can find the record at Courtconnect RI.

 Certain felony and misdemeanor convictions and probationary periods can also be expunged after a waiting period.
 A felony conviction or probationary period may be expunged after ten years form the end of a sentence if other legal requirements and prerequisites are met.
 A misdemeanor conviction or period of probation may be expunged after five (5) years from the end of a sentence if other legal requirements and prerequisites are met.

-Dismissals that were never expunged can come back to haunt someone in a divorce, child custody or family law case.
+ri criminal records Dismissals that were never expunged can come back to haunt someone in a divorce, child custody or family law case.
 A spouse can seek to use the criminal record of dismissal to get an advantage in a divorce or child custody case in Family Court.

 The Rhode Island Supreme Court licenses all lawyers in the general practice of law, but does not license or certify any lawyer as an expert or specialist in any field of practice.